GotWoods/Setame/Readme.md

 - Filter/Search applications
 - Attach/Detach application from Environment Set
 - Case Sensitive/Insensitive Configuration flag (or just detection of case mismatches between sets/groups/applications)
-- Per Application Access (read/write/Whatever people want)
+- Per Application Security Access (read/write/secrets/etc)
 - Variable version pinning so that you always get the version of config that you want (may help with environment renames as well)
 - Live variables changes (May be .NET provider only)
 - Tracking of variable usages (may be .NET only)